qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In Windows, scrollbar takes space.
 But in macOS it doesn't take space by default.
   - The space occupied by vertical scrollbar is included in width.
 Scrollbar "steals" space from inner contents. [^css_box_model_scrollbar]
   - A top-level element with `width: 100vw` overflows horizontally if viewport has scrollbar that takes space. `width: 100%` can workaround that issue.
-  - About scrollbar styling: the [standard scroll bar styling](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Scrollbars_styling) supports color and width but doesn't support many other features.
-The [`-webkit-scrollbar`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/::-webkit-scrollbar) non-standard pseudo-elements supports many features (e.g. round corner scrollbar) but FireFox doesn't support them.
+  - About scrollbar styling: the [standard scroll bar styling](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Scrollbars_styling) supports color and width but doesn't support many other features (e.g. round corner scrollbar).
+The [`-webkit-scrollbar`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/::-webkit-scrollbar) non-standard pseudo-elements supports these features but FireFox doesn't support them.
 In modern browser, if standard scrollbar styling is used, then the  `-webkit-scrollbar` has no effect.
 - `position: absolute` is not based on its parent.
 It's based on its nearest positioned ancestor (the nearest ancestor that has `position` be `relative`, `absolute` or creates stacking context).
 - [`backdrop-filter: blur` does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
 - If the parent's width/height is not pre-determined, then percent width/height (e.g. `width: 50%`, `height: 100%`) doesn't work. [^percent_width_height]